Baduit/Crepuscule/README.md

 ## TODO:
 ### Things I will do
+- Possibility to have additionnal informations in each token like the line number, get the content of a line etc. It would really be usefull to create a parser.
 - Refactor the main loop in the tokenisation
 - Tutorial
 ### Things I should do but I probably won't because of my lazyness